Bassam-Kobasy/Vitis-IDE/README.md

 cd ~/Petabuilds

-8- Open the root directory and open opt/Xilinx, you should see a file named xrt open the terminal in the directory opt/Xilinx and type sudo mkdir platforms then copy the  ZC702 Base 2019.2 file to platforms folder in the same terminal type cd platforms
+8- to check if the xrt is installed or not open the  directory /opt/Xilinx, you should see a file named xrt open the terminal in the directory opt/Xilinx and type

+sudo mkdir platforms

+then copy the  ZC702 Base 2019.2 file to platforms folder in the same terminal type cd platforms